thekewo/DigitalThinkers_SSC/README.md

 ## Usage
 >Target framework: .NET 5.0

-After starting the application, it will listen to these post and get requests:
+First you need to set the starting point to IIS Express.
+The application won't open a browser.
+For sending and receiving the HTTP requests I recommend using [Postman](https://www.postman.com/).
+The IIS Express will allow the application to listen to these post and get requests on https://localhost:44305:

 ### PostStock
 > The PostStock endpoint accepts a JSON in a POST request, with an object containing the bills and coins to be